ganesh-git2014/splunk-checker/README.md

 - Support using json file as input cluster topology
 - Support installing and setting a cluster using `rack`
 - Compatibility for `Honey Buzz` ssl check
+- Refine the stored cluster info structure by setting one splunk as one item in mongodb